Cyber Security for Law Enforcement

 Critical Courses for Law Enforcement

 All cyber certification courses offered by Phase2 Advantage provide a high level of value for students.
-However, two specific courses are particularly relevant to Law Enforcement Agencies, as they directly support their mission to identify, investigate, and prosecute cybercrime in their jurisdictions.
+However, three specific courses are particularly relevant to Law Enforcement Agencies, as they directly support their mission to identify, investigate, and prosecute cybercrime in their jurisdictions.
 The full course descriptions are listed below.

 Certified Network Forensic Analysis Manager